By Kaitlyn Sisco

-Getting a healthy skin involves having a healthy body as it removes all those unwanted toxins in your body and washes your entire blood stream and organs.
+Getting healthy skin involves having a healthy body as it removes all those unwanted toxins in your body and washes your entire bloodstream and organs.
 By exercising, you help your body by toning it up and shaping those muscles as well.

-A healthy new skin through exercise helps in replenishing your scars, pimples and imperfections.
+Healthy new skin through exercise helps in replenishing your scars, pimples, and imperfections.
 Exercising releases all the tension in your muscles and skin, making you less stressed (which is also linked to acne).
-Exercising regularly lowers your cortisol levels (stress hormones) , thus lowering the inflammation in your body and preventing acne.
+Exercising regularly lowers your cortisol levels (stress hormones), thus lowering the inflammation in your body and preventing acne.

 4) Exercise helps nourish your skin cells and keep them vital, according to Dr. Stephanie S. Gardner (WebMD).
 However, it doesn’t detoxify your skin as some may claim it.